icco/crackquotes/README.md

 ## Add these quotes to your fortune

-Download the fortune file.
+First download this repo and install fortune,

-Run strfile against my-fortunes to create an index.
-Debian and derivatives include this in the fortune package, other distributions hide it in another package.
-Red Hat seems to install the binary under /usr/sbin.
+ * Debian: `apt-get install fortune-mod`

-Once the index is created (will be named my-fortunes.dat), run the following
+ * Fedora: `yum install fortune-mode`

- > fortune my-fortunes
+ * Gentoo: `emerge fortune-mod`

-in the same directory as the index, and a fortune will appear.
+There is a simple make file in this repo, so you can just run `make` and then `fortune crackquotes` in this directory and a fortune will appear.

-After you add or change a fortune, run strfile again.
+After you add or change a fortune, run make again.

 ## Notes